franbvalero/franbvalero.github.io/about.md

 Hi,

-I am Fran Valero, a Data Scientist working at Amazon Science.
+I'm Fran Valero, a Applied Scientist working at Amazon Science.
 Former at Deezer Research.

 My interests are Machine Learning and Natural Language Processing.